 We use pricing services to estimate fair value measurements for the majority of our fixed maturities.
 The pricing services use market quotations for fixed maturities that have quoted prices in active markets; such securities are classified within Level 1.
 For fixed maturities other than U.S. Treasury securities that generally do not trade on a daily basis, the pricing services prepare estimates of fair value measurements using their pricing applications or pricing models, which include available relevant market information, benchmark curves, benchmarking of like securities, sector groupings, and matrix pricing.
 Additional valuation factors that can be considered are nominal spreads, dollar basis, and liquidity adjustments.
 The pricing services evaluate each asset class based on relevant market and credit information, perceived market movements, and sector news.
 The market inputs used in the pricing evaluation, listed in the approximate order of priority include: benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers, reference data, and industry and economic events.
 The extent of the use of each input is dependent on the asset class and the market conditions.
-Given the asset class, the priority of the use of inputs may change, or some market inputs may not be relevant.
-Additionally, fixed maturities valuation is more subjective when markets are less liquid due to the lack of market-based inputs (i.e., stale pricing) and may require the use of models to be priced.
+Given the asset class, the priority of the use of inputs may change, or some market inputs (i.e., stale pricing) and may require the use of models to be priced.
 The lack of market-based inputs may increase the potential that an investment's estimated fair value is not reflective of the price at which an actual transaction would occur.
 The overwhelming majority of fixed maturities are classified within Level 2 because the most significant inputs used in the pricing techniques are observable.
 For a small number of fixed maturities, we obtain a single broker quote (typically from a market maker).
 Due to the disclaimers on the quotes that indicate that the price is indicative only, we include these fair value estimates in Level 3.